 As such i don't see much added value for supporting url table here.
 If you want to send a pullrequest that does it all thats ok for me.
 Personally i'm not going to make it happen anytime soon.

-#2 Updated by Stéphane Lapie about 1 year ago
+#2 Updated by Stéphane Lapie over 1 year ago

 Quick up.I just stumbled upon a scenario where having support for URL Table Alias would be helpful or desirable, since pfSense has no API to easily update lists :